digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Template Keys
 ~~~~~~~~~~~~~

-The key of the new version of a template must be a valid upgrade of the key of
+The key of the new version of a template must be a valid upgrade of the prior version's key.
-the prior version of that template.

-Adding a key or removing a key leads to a validation error.
+Adding or removing a key leads to a validation error.

-Changing the type of a key for a type that is not a valid upgrade of the
+Changing the key type to one that is not a valid upgrade of the
 original type leads to a validation error.

 .. _examples-3:

 **Examples**

-Below, the template on the right is a valid upgrade of the template on the left:
-this is because the type of the key of the template on the right is a valid upgrade of the type
-of the key of the template on the left.
+Below, the template on the right is a valid upgrade of the template on the left because the key type of the template on the right is a valid upgrade of the key type of the template on the left:

 .. list-table::
    :widths: 50 50